 Centreon’s IT monitoring solution helps Fondation de France achieve its goal of efficiency, traceability and transparency.

-- Guarantee traceability across Fondation de France’s entire IT process
+- Guarantee visibility across Fondation de France’s entire IT process

 - Standardize monitoring to optimize the work of the IT team